The Anet A8 3D printer kit is affordable, modifiable and fun to build. Check out our Anet A8 review and see if this is the right 3D printer for you.

-With the visual guide, the assembly process became quite enjoyable and, for someone with little experience building 3D printers, presented an moderate but welcome challenge.
-First came the acrylic frame of the printer, followed by the X-axis, Y-axis, and Z-axis (as well as the stop sensors).
+With the visual guide, the assembly process of the Anet A8 3D printer became quite enjoyable and, for someone with little experience building 3D printers, presented a moderate but welcome challenge.
+First came the acrylic frame of the 3D printer, followed by the X-axis, Y-axis, and Z-axis (as well as the stop sensors).
 The extruder and guide rods also had to be put together and attached to the frame.

-Aside from the missing instructions and unavoidable wire spaghetti, the assembly process was extremely fun and insightful.
+Aside from the missing instructions and unavoidable wire spaghetti, the assembly process of the Anet A8 3D printer was extremely fun and insightful.
 On top of that, the hands-on experience made it easy to go back and fix or enhance other issues that were faced later on.

 For example, after assembly, we realized that the toothed belt was not fastened tight enough.
 Not only was there a limited amount of rubber belt material (meaning that one screw up would damper the whole project), but you also had to fit the component into tight spaces and ensure that there was enough tension.

 Thanks to the minimal design of Anet A8 3D printer, it was easy to go back and resolve this issue.
 This accessibility also allowed certain elements like extruder to be disassembled when we experienced a clog.